opensearch-project/documentation-website/_dashboards/dashboard/plugins-dashboards.md

 ## Adding and removing plugins

-To add a plugin to the Dashboard app, follow these steps:
+To add a plugin from the Dashboard app, follow these steps:

 1. From the OpenSearch Dashboards main menu, select **Dashboard**.
 2. From the **Dashboards** window, select **Create** > **Dashboard**.